Financial statements for online casinos (with examples), part 1

 Conclusion

-Perhaps the most important lesson here is the importance of a good accountant — but hopefully you’re more at home in the world of accounting than you were at the top of the page.
-In part 2, we’ll look at how you can use these financial statements to analyze your business, so keep checking back.
+Perhaps the most important lesson here is the importance of a good online gambling accountant — but hopefully you’re more at home in the world of accounting than you were at the top of the page.

 Tracking your financial performance is essential, but there are plenty of other statistics online casino operators need to keep track of; unique players, average bet, gross gaming revenue, and more.
 Luckily, the Business Intelligence module in our new and improved turnkey online casino platform tracks and sorts the vast amount of data generated by online casino platforms — and it’s just one of the platform’s unbelievably useful modules.